FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we propose a novel personalized heterogeneous federated learning framework named \methodname{} to enhance the performance and efficiency of model-heterogeneous personalized federated learning.
 It consists of two core modules: 1) local-to-global knowledge transfer by semantic similarity-based header parameter aggregation and 2) global-to-local knowledge transfer by adaptive parameter stabilization-based header parameter fusion, both of them enhance the personalization of each client's heterogeneous local model and stabilize classification boundaries.
 Theoretical analysis shows that \methodname{} could converge over wall-to-wall time.
 Extensive experiments demonstrate that \methodname{} achieves the best classification accuracy while incurring the lowest communication and computational costs.
-It is also robust to non-IIDness and changes in client participation rates.

-In subsequent research, we will improve \methodname{} from two aspects: 1) designing a more effective aggregation rule for aggregating header parameters by class, and 2) devising a smoother decay function for adaptive parameter stabilization.
+In subsequent research, we will improve \methodname{} from two aspects: 1) designing a more effective aggregation rule for aggregating header parameters by class, and 2) extend {\methodname{}} to broader real-world applications.